Lumut, Brunei: Religion

 Zainab Mosque is the sole village mosque; it was inaugurated by Sultan Hassanal Bolkiah on 22 May 1998.
 It can accommodate 2,000 worshippers.
+The mosque was constructed by a private individual, and then assigned to the religious department for upkeep.
+Rumour has it that the builder of this mosque was a wealthy man from Seria who had lost his daughter while she was studying in the United Kingdom.

 Recreation

 The area is home to Lumut Beach, a public beach recreational area.
+The area has restrooms, a playground, and barbecue pits.
+From Liang Lumut Recreation Centre, it is a two-minute drive.

-It is also home to Liang Lumut Recreation Club (LLRC) which has a multipurpose hall and a small waterpark.
+It is also home to Liang Lumut Recreation Club (LLRC), which has a multipurpose hall and a small waterpark.

-The space of Aneka Gerai Jetty Lumut was changed to include a small shelter to house the booths handled by neighborhood business owners and their enterprises, providing a comfortable and handy venue to support the activities.
-The Welfare and Community Bureau of the Village Consultative Council (MPK) of Kampong Lumut II came up with the idea for this specific shelter with the intention of offering a focal point for activities and exhibiting the surrounding area.
+The space of Aneka Gerai Jetty Lumut was changed to include a small shelter to house the booths handled by neighbourhood business owners and their enterprises, providing a comfortable and handy venue to support the activities.
+The Welfare and Community Bureau of the Village Consultative Council (MPK) of Kampong Lumut II came up with the idea for this specific shelter, with the intention of offering a focal point for activities, and exhibiting the surrounding area.

 Economy

-Petrolchemical
+Like other villages around the nation, Kampong Lumut is actively working to improve the quality of its local goods, by heeding and supporting the Ministry of Home Affairs' appeal to make the One Village One Product Programme (1K1P) a success.
+Traditional sweets like bahulu and sapit are among the goods created by the residents through the Majlis Perundingan Kampung (MPK).
+These folks frequently take part in exhibitions organised in this nation, and several wooden souvenirs are also displayed at international exhibitions abroad.

+Petrol-chemical

-The Brunei LNG plant, a 130 hectare liquified natural gas plant with annual production capacity of 6.7 million tonnes.
+The Brunei LNG plant, a 130 hectare liquified natural gas (LNG) plant, with annual production capacity of 6.7 million tonnes.
 The intended 20-year supply promise for the project was met by the 130-hectare complex.
 There has been a complete plant rejuvenation that has cost more than B$500 million over the course of the final five years of this arrangement.
-All of the plant's principal components, including the five liquefaction trains and their related buildings, were renovated as part of the revitalization.
+All of the plant's principal components, including the five liquefaction trains and their related buildings, were renovated as part of the revitalisation.
 Additionally, two new storage tanks and a new loading jetty were built.

 Fisheries

-Fishermen from Liang are concerned about the Lumut River's reduction in water levels since they have to push their boats through crocodile-infested waters on foot.
+Fishermen from Liang are concerned about the Lumut River's reduction in water levels, since they have to push their boats through crocodile-infested waters on foot.
 Despite the abundance of fish that has been available to Belait fisherman recently, dry weather has resulted in lower than typical river tides.